dnsimple/dnsimple-api-examples/terraform/sentinel/README.md

 #### Step 3: Setup the GitHub repository secrets

-In order for the GitHub Actions to run, we need to setup the following secrets in the GitHub repository:
+In order for the GitHub Actions to run, we need to set the following secrets in the GitHub repository:

 - `TF_API_TOKEN`: Terraform Cloud API token
 - `TF_CLOUD_ORGANIZATION`: Terraform Cloud organization name